 Sprint Nextel: Tazewell County appeal a procedural matter

-Sprint Nextel requested a hearing before an administrative law judge regarding the FCC’s ruling in May requiring that the carrier pay to replace radios in Tazewell County, Ill., but officials for the company indicated that it would comply with the terms of the decision.
+Sprint Nextel has requested a hearing before an administrative law judge (ALJ) regarding the FCC’s recent ruling requiring the carrier to pay to replace radios in Tazewell County, Ill., but officials for the company this week indicated that it would comply with the terms of the decision.

 Alan Tilles, the attorney representing Tazewell County in the case, said he had received a similar explanation from Sprint Nextel.